 Managing your money can easily be one of the biggest frustrations in life.
-The sad thing is that it shouldn’t be.
+It doesn't have to be with these helpful tips.

 1. Know where your money goes